The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Aerosol grenades

 “Motors and destinies.
-About time and about myself.
+About time and about myself."
 N.K.
 Ryazantsev.
-Kharkov.
+Kharkiv.
 2009

-The forties and fifties of the last century was a real "finest hour" for turbine power plants.
-The turbine engine won an easy victory over the piston engine in the aircraft industry and tank builders also began to produce the first drawings of tanks with similar power plants.
-And this is not surprising: this engine has much more high performance, compared to traditional diesel or gasoline engine; having the same weight, a gas turbine engine is much more powerful, and this increases the speed of the tank and allows you to install more powerful weapons on it.
+The forties and fifties of the last century were a real “finest hour” for turbine power plants.
+The turbine engine won an easy victory over the piston engine in aircraft construction, and tank builders also began to produce the first drawings of tanks with similar power plants.
+And this is not surprising: this engine has much more high performance, compared to a traditional diesel or gasoline engine; having the same weight, the gas turbine engine is much more powerful, and this increases the speed of the tank and allows you to install more powerful weapons on it.

-The Soviet Union is the first country in the world to establish serial production tank, which was a gas turbine engine (GTE).
-Although I must say that it took several decades.
+The Soviet Union is the first country in the world to establish serial production tank on which there was a gas turbine engine (GTE).
+Although it must be said that this took several decades.
 Drawings of tanks with gas turbine engines began to appear in the late 40s, and the T 80 battle tank was put into service in 1976.
 But the task was not easy.
-The first turbines were imperfect and ill-suited for use as tank engines.
+The first turbines were imperfect and poorly suited for use as tank engines.

-In Kharkov, in 1963, a modification of the T-64 tank was created, on which a gas turbine engine was installed, but this tank did not go into series.
-Despite all the advantages of gas turbine engines, there were problems that could not be solved in the 60s.
-The main difficulty in using a gas turbine power plant was to clean the air from dust.
-If the aircraft turbine encounters this problem only during landing and takeoff, then the tank engine operates in completely different conditions and the tank column often travels in a continuous cloud of dust.
-Also, gas turbine engines had higher fuel consumption than traditional engines.
+In Kharkov, in 1963, a modification of the T-64 tank was created, on which a gas turbine engine was installed, but this tank did not go into production.
+Despite all the advantages of the gas turbine engine, there were also problems that could not be solved in the 60s.
+The main difficulty in using a gas turbine power plant was cleaning the air from dust.
+While an airplane turbine encounters this problem only during landing and takeoff, a tank engine operates under completely different conditions and a tank column often travels in a continuous cloud of dust.
+The gas turbine engine also had higher fuel consumption than traditional engines.
 In the 50-70s of the last century, numerous drawings of tanks with gas turbine engines were created, but most of them remained at the project stage.

-In 1969, the development of a new tank began at the Kirov Plant, on which a gas turbine engine was installed.
-The tank was developed on the basis of the T-64, but after the first tests it became clear that the drawings of the tank required significant changes.
+In 1969, the Kirov plant began developing a new tank, on which a gas turbine engine was installed.
+The tank was developed on the basis of the T-64, but after the first tests it became clear that the tank's drawings required significant changes.
 First of all, this applied to the chassis of the car.
-It took seven years to develop all the changes, and in 1976 the main tank T 80 was adopted.
-This tank was in service with the USSR army for more than 20 years, now it is the main battle tank of the Russian armed forces.
-This machine went through many conflicts and wars, was involved during the CTO in Chechnya.
+It took seven years to work through all the changes, and in 1976 the main tank T 80 was put into service.
+This tank was in service with the USSR army for more than 20 years, and is now the main battle tank of the Russian armed forces.
+This vehicle went through many conflicts and wars, and was used during the CTO in Chechnya.

-Like any other Soviet tank, the main tank T 80 had a classic layout, inside it housed a crew of three.
-The mass of the vehicle was 42 tons, the frontal parts of the tank were made of multilayer armor.
-This made it possible to increase the security of the tank without increasing the thickness of the armor and adding extra weight.
+Like any other Soviet tank, the main T 80 tank had a classic layout, with a crew of three placed inside it.
+The weight of the vehicle was 42 tons, the frontal parts of the tank were made of multi-layer armor.
+This made it possible to increase the tank's protection without increasing the thickness of the armor or adding extra weight.
 The tank engine had a special air purification system from dust, which made it possible to retain 97% of dust particles.
-The use of the GPA made it possible to seriously improve the technical characteristics of the new tank, the speed and maneuverability of the vehicle were seriously increased.
-One of positive features Because of gas turbine engines is their "illegibility" in terms of fuel, gasoline, aviation kerosene, diesel and other fuels can be used to refuel the T-80.
-Fuel consumption is relatively small.
-The internal structure of the tank and the conditions for the crew are well thought out - driving the tank is very easy and convenient.
+The use of GPD made it possible to significantly improve the technical characteristics of the new tank; the speed and maneuverability of the vehicle increased significantly.
+One of positive features cars with a gas turbine engine is their “indiscriminateness” regarding fuel; gasoline, aviation kerosene, diesel and other types of fuel can be used to refuel the T-80.
+Fuel consumption is relatively low.
+The internal structure of the tank and the conditions for the crew are well thought out - driving the tank is very easy and comfortable.

-The tank is armed with a 125-mm smoothbore gun (firing range up to 5 km), the ammunition load includes 40 shells (later modifications have 38 and 45 shells), both sub-caliber, and cumulative and high-explosive fragmentation.
+The tank is armed with a 125-mm smoothbore cannon (firing range up to 5 km), the ammunition load includes 40 shells (later modifications have 38 and 45 shells), both sub-caliber and cumulative and high-explosive fragmentation.
 Later modifications of the vehicle were able to fire Cobra and Reflex missiles (firing range 4 and 5 km).
-The armament also includes an anti-aircraft machine gun and a PKT (7.62 mm).
+The armament kit also includes an anti-aircraft machine gun and a PKT (7.62 mm).

 Modification T-80 T-80B (T-80BV) T-80U T-80UD